Do you have a trip or vacation coming up and are curious about how long can turtles live without food and water? This is what I’d tell you.

 - Get a light timer.
 At least with this, your turtle will continue to have daily UV light.

-If you can’t find anyone to come over, here’s what I would recommend:
+If you can’t find anyone to come over, I would recommend getting an automatic turtle feeder.

 On the other hand, if you cannot find someone to check-up and feed your turtles while away on a longer vacation, I would recommend simply letting someone else temporarily care for them, or bringing them with you.